The time for replacing the thermostat has arrived and you should know how to do it properly.

 There’s a black wire that you need to connect to the C terminal.
 Other than that, everything is the same as with a 4-wire thermostat.

-We got all the basics covered and you should be able to replace and install a new thermostat without spending money on professionals.
+We have all the basics covered, and you should be able to replace and install a new thermostat without spending money on professionals.